Become a Graduate Student

 Just completed your bachelor's degree?
 Thinking of becoming a graduate student?
 Here you will find all the information in order to become a graduate student at the Queen's School of Kinesiology and Health Studies.

 Students receive in-depth study in functional anatomy and the mechanics of human movement.

-The School's exercise physiology program focuses on the adaptation of the human organism to exercise, and training and advancing knowledge in occupational and health applications of the traditional exercise disciplines.
-The graduate program is comprised of four main areas of study including cardio-vascular stress response; exercise physiology; muscle physiology; and human vascular control.
+Exercise physiology focuses on the adaptation of the human organism to exercise, and training and advancing knowledge in occupational and health applications.
+Areas of study are cardio-vascular stress response; exercise physiology; muscle physiology; and human vascular control.

-In health promotion, we assume a comprehensive, multi-level view of health and health determinants.
-We approach problems and issues in a multidisciplinary, applied way, including quantitative, qualitative, and mixed research methodologies in our work.
-Our work aims to inform health promotion interventions and wider efforts to promote social justice and change.
+We assume a comprehensive, multi-level view of health and health determinants.
+We approach problems and issues in a multidisciplinary, applied way, including quantitative, qualitative, and mixed research methodologies in our work which aims to inform health promotion interventions and wider efforts to promote social justice and change.

 The graduate program is based on Health Canada's paradigm for health research, the population health framework, which aims to maintain or improve the health of the overall population, and reduce inequities in health status between population groups.

 Sport psychology is the study of individual and group behaviors in sport settings.
-Sport psychology examines questions related to continued participation, performance, and personal development through sport.
-It focuses on how people and teams in sport settings (e.g. athletes, coaches, parents, referees) regulate their thoughts, behaviors, and emotions so that positive outcomes emerge from engagement in sport.
+It examines questions related to continued participation, performance, and personal development through sport and focuses on how people and teams in sport settings (e.g. athletes, coaches, parents, referees) regulate their thoughts, behaviors, and emotions so that positive outcomes emerge from engagement in sport.